mailosaur/cypress-mailosaur/README.md

 ### 3. Authenticate

 Mailosaur commands need your Mailosaur API key to work.
-Your can get your key via the [account settings](https://mailosaur.com/app/account/api-access) screen.
+You can get your key via the [account settings](https://mailosaur.com/app/account/api-access) screen.

 #### Option 1: Add API key to `cypress.json`